 The most common recovery scenario involves an operating system failure.
-Other scenarios include malfunction of a storage device, logical failure of storage devices, accidental damage or deletion, etc. (typically, on a single-drive, single-partition, single-OS system).
-In these cases, the ultimate goal is simply to copy all important files from the damaged media to another new hard drive.
-This can be easily accomplished using a Live CD.
-This provides a means to mount the system drive and backup drives or removable media, and to move the files from the system drive to the backup media with a file manager or optical disc authoring software.
-Such cases can often be prevented by disk partitioning & consistently storing valuable personal files (or copies of them) on a different partition from the replaceable OS system files.
+Other scenarios include malfunction of a storage device or failure of storage devices.
+As well as accidental damage or file deletion.
+In these cases, we copy all important files from the damaged media to another new hard drive.
+We do this using a Live CD.
+This provides us a means to mount the system drive and backup drives or removable media.
+We then move the files from the system drive to the backup media with file manager or disc authoring software.

 Hard Drive Failure

-Another scenario involves a drive-level failure, such as a compromised file system or drive partition, or a hard disk drive failure.
-In any of these cases, the data is not easily read from the media devices.
-Depending on the situation, solutions involve repairing the logical file system, partition table or master boot record.
-Another method is to update the firmware.
-We also employ or drive recovery techniques ranging from software-based recovery of corrupted data, hardware and software-based recovery of damaged service areas (also known as the hard disk drive’s “firmware“), to hardware replacement on a physically damaged drive.
-This involves changing parts of the damaged drive to make the files in a readable form which can be copied to a new drive.
-If a drive recovery is necessary, the drive itself has typically failed permanently, and the focus is rather on a one-time recovery, salvaging whatever files can be read.
+Another scenario involves a drive-level failure, such as a corrupted file system or drive partition.
+This can also occur as a result of a physical hard disk drive failure.
+In any of these examples, the data can often not be read from the media devices.
+Solutions involve repairing the file system, partition table or master boot record.
+Another method is to update the hard drive firmware.
+We also employ drive recovery techniques such as software-based recovery of corrupted data.
+As well as hardware and software-based recovery of damaged service areas, to hardware replacement of a physically damaged drive.
+If data recovery is necessary, the drive itself may have failed.
+The focus then is on a one-time recovery, salvaging whatever files can be read.

 Accidental deletion of data

-In a third scenario, files have been accidentally “deleted” from a storage medium by the users.
-Typically, the contents of deleted files are not removed immediately from the physical drive; instead, references to them in the directory structure are removed, and thereafter space the deleted data occupy is made available for later overwriting.
-In the mind of end users, deleted files may not be visible via a standard file manager, but the deleted files still technically exists on the physical drive.
-Still, the original file contents remain, often in a number of disconnected fragments, and may be recoverable if not overwritten by other files.
+In some cases, files may have been accidentally deleted from a storage medium.
+Often the contents of deleted files are still recoverable from a physical drive.
+It may be references to them in the directory structure have simply been removed.
+Thus space the deleted data occupied has been made available for later overwriting.
+In this case, deleted files may not be visible via a standard file manager.
+However the deleted files may still exist on the physical drive.
+Often the original file contents remain, albeit in disconnected fragments.
+They may be therefore recoverable provided they have not been overwritten with other files.

-The term “data recovery” is also used in the context of forensic applications or espionage, where data which has been encrypted or hidden, rather than damaged, is recovered.
-Sometimes files present on a computer can be encrypted or hidden due to reasons like a virus attack which can only be recovered by computer forensic experts.
+The term “data recovery” is also used in the context of forensic applications or espionage.
+This occurs in cases where data which has been encrypted or hidden, rather than damaged, is recovered.
+Sometimes files present on a computer may be encrypted or hidden due to things such as a virus attack which can only be recovered by computer forensic experts.